-America's Best Lake Vacations
+25 Best Lake Vacations in the U.S.

-And temperature isn’t your only choice: America offers a lake vacation for every season and activity, and no matter where you live, even in the Southwest desert, chances are there's one near you.
+America offers a lake vacation for every season and activity, and no matter where you live, even in the Southwest desert, chances are there's one near you.
 Satellite mapping has yet to yield a precise answer, but the best guess is that there are between 3 and 4 million lakes across the U.S., ranging from duck ponds to wonders like Oregon's Crater Lake.